metadata101/iso19139.dgiwg/README.md

 ### Adding Thesauri

-In the plugin directory there are a set of thesauri related to NGMP codelists.
+In the [plugin directory](https://github.com/metadata101/iso19139.dgiwg/tree/master/src/main/plugin/iso19139.dgiwg/thesauri) there is a set of thesauri related to NGMP codelists.

-You need to upload all of them into GeoNetwork in oredr to be able to edit e set of fields (some of them are mandatory)
+You need to upload all of them into GeoNetwork in order to be able to edit e set of fields (some of them are mandatory)